In this article

 How to work around the issue

-- From the local device, navigate to System Settings and select Wi-Fi
+- From the device, navigate to System Settings and select Wi-Fi

-- Select Details of the connected Wi-Fi network
+- Select Details for the connected Wi-Fi network

-- Tab to DNS.
-The DNSFilter IP 127.0.0.1 should be listed under DNS Servers
+- Select the DNS tab.
+The DNSFilter loopback address 127.0.0.1 appears under DNS Servers

 Comments